Patricia's Opera Tours - return to homepage

 • introduction to Italian culture

-FEE including most expenses NZ$3500 approx
+FEE including most expenses NZ$5,000 approx.

-If travelling from New Zealand, singers must take time before or after the tour to do lessons, auditions, further language training, or other related activities in Europe at their own expense.
+If travelling from New Zealand, singers must take time before or after the tour to do lessons, auditions, further training, or other related activities in Europe at their own expense.

 TOURISTS AND ARTISTS TOGETHER

 This is a unique experience for opera lovers to be part of the artistic process and befriend talented young singers.
 Each group learns enormously from the other.
-To join as a tourist see Opera in a Villa in Tuscany and Montefalco Tour.

 PATRICIA’S FRENCH FOR OPERA SINGERS MASTERCLASSES